OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 >
 > - [Basic concepts for Add-in Commands](add-in-commands.md)

-## Host and platform support only
+## Office application and platform support only

 The APIs described in this article are only available in Excel and only on Office on Windows and Office on Mac.

 ### Test for platform support with requirement sets

 Requirement sets are named groups of API members.
-Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host and platform combination supports APIs that an add-in needs.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application and platform combination supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](../develop/office-versions-and-requirement-sets.md).

 The enable/disable APIs belong to the [RibbonApi 1.1](../reference/requirement-sets/ribbon-api-requirement-sets.md) requirement set.

 > [!NOTE]
 > The **RibbonApi 1.1** requirement set is not yet supported in the manifest, so you cannot specify it in the manifest's `<Requirements>` section.
 To test for support, your code should call `Office.context.requirements.isSetSupported('RibbonApi', '1.1')`.
 If, *and only if*, that call returns `true`, your code can call the enable/disable APIs.
 If the call of `isSetSupported` returns `false`, then all custom add-in commands are enabled all of the time.
 You must design your production add-in, and any in-app instructions, to take account of how it will work when the **RibbonApi 1.1** requirement set is not supported.
-For more information and examples of using `isSetSupported`, see [Specify Office hosts and API requirements](../develop/specify-office-hosts-and-api-requirements.md), especially [Use runtime checks in your javascript codes](../develop/specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code).
+For more information and examples of using `isSetSupported`, see [Specify Office applications and API requirements](../develop/specify-office-hosts-and-api-requirements.md), especially [Use runtime checks in your JavaScript code](../develop/specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code).
 (The section [Set the Requirements element in the manifest](../develop/specify-office-hosts-and-api-requirements.md#set-the-requirements-element-in-the-manifest) of that article does not apply to Ribbon 1.1.)

 ## Shared runtime required